Quotify-Bot/model-training/README.md

 - The model was trained for **50 epochs** on about **100,000 quotes**.
 - Quotes Dataset: https://github.com/ShivaliGoel/Quotes-500K
 - Trained Model: https://github.com/Quotify-Bot/quotify-backend/releases/tag/v1.1

+## Inference
+The trained model can be tried out from the model repository on the Huggigface website: https://huggingface.co/noelmathewisaac/inspirational-quotes-distilgpt2.